gchq/Palisade-examples/deployment-k8s/README.md

 Contains the deployment specific code and scripts for running the example within a Kubernetes environment.

-The Dockerfile is used to create an image that will hold the data and supporting resources needed for testing in each of the different environments.
+The Dockerfile is used to create a deployment image that will hold the data and supporting resources needed for testing in each of the different environments.

 # Deployment